 Turn Off Screens for a Day

 The hustle and bustle of vacations can cause any family to grind each other’s gears by the time they make it back home.
 One way to hit the restart button is by setting up a technology ban for 24 hours.
 (Or any other pre-determined time of your choice.)
 Choose a day where the whole family can just relax and be together, without the need for phones, laptops, Xbox, or Netflix.
 You’ll be amazed at how much longer your day will seem, and the number of memories you can cram in a day.

 Refocus your energy on productivity by putting your hands to work with a craft project.
 Spruce up a boring wall in the home with a handmade, macramé wall hanging.
 Plant vegetable seeds in your backyard.
 Try your hand at origami.
 Anything that can get your mind back on track will help remedy those post-vacation blues, and crafting can be a really fun way to do that.

 Plan a reward day at the end of the week to motivate you and your family to get out of the lull from vacation.
 This can even be mixed in with the Screen Ban day.
 By setting up this “staycation” day of sorts as soon as you get back home, you establish the light at the end of the tunnel.
 Chores lists, exercise routines,

 Sometimes, routines are overrated.
 And that’s why vacations were created: to get away from it all, and then subtly bring you back to reality and remind you how helpful routines are for long-term sanity.
-Refocusing after the holidays is necessary, but doesn’t have to be hard.
+Refocusing after summer break is necessary, but doesn’t have to be hard.